Rosa Bruno-Jofré

-Rosa del Carmen Bruno-Jofré (1946) is a historian.
-She is a professor and former Dean of Education at Queen's University.
-In 2019, Bruno-Jofré was elected a Fellow of the Royal Society of Canada.
+Rosa del Carmen Bruno-Jofré (1946) is an historian of education.
+She is Professor Emerita and former Dean (2000-2010) of the Faculty of Education at Queen's University.
+She was cross-appointed to the Department of History, Faculty of Arts and Science, at Queen's.
+In 2019, Bruno-Jofré was elected a Fellow of the Royal Society of Canada in the Social Sciences and Humanities Division.
+Bruno-Jofré’s research has been and is funded by the Social Sciences and Humanities Research Council of Canada.

 Career

-Bruno-Jofré moved to Canada in 1977.
-After earning her PhD from the University of Calgary, she accepted academic positions with Western Washington University and the University of Manitoba.
-After serving three years at the University of Manitoba as an Associate Dean of Education, she joined the faculty of Queen's University as the Dean of Education.
-She spent 10 years in this role before being replaced.
+Bruno-Jofré is an Argentinian who moved to Canada after a stay in Peru in 1977.
+After earning her PhD from the University of Calgary, Dr. Bruno-Jofré accepted academic positions with Western Washington University and the University of Manitoba.
+After serving three years at the University of Manitoba as an Associate Dean of Education, she joined the faculty of Queen's University in 2000 as the Dean of Education.
+She spent 10 years in this role.
 As Dean of Education, she was the recipient of the 2004 Lamp of Learning Award given by the Ontario Secondary School Teachers' Federation.

-After stepping down as Dean, Bruno-Jofré and James Scott Johnston co-edited a book titled "Teacher Education in a Transnational World."
-The next year, Bruno-Jofré and Paulí Dávila received a Social Sciences and Humanities Research Council (SSHRC) grant for their study entitled Catholicism and Education: Fifty Years After Vatican II (1962-1965): A Transnational Interdisciplinary Encounter.
-Two years later, she was honoured with the 2018 G.E.
+Dr. Bruno-Jofré is the co-founding editor of Encounters in Theory and History of Education since 2000, and is the founding editor of the Theory and History of Education Monograph Series.
+She is also the founding coordinator of The Theory and History of Education Research Group, which originated in 2007.

+In 2010, Bruno-Jofré received the International Award, Santander Group as a Distinguished Visiting Professor at the Universidad Complutense de Madrid.
+In 2017, TD Canada Trust named Bruno-Jofré as one of the 10 most influential Hispanic Canadians.
+Bruno-Jofré was subsequently honoured with the 2018 G.E.
 Clerk Award by the Canadian Catholic Historical Association for excellence in Catholic studies and by Queen's for her research and leadership skills.
-TD Canada Trust also named Bruno-Jofré one of the 10 most influential Hispanic Canadians.
-The following year, she was elected a Fellow of the Royal Society of Canada.
+In 2019, Bruno-Jofré was elected a Fellow of the Royal Society of Canada in the Social Sciences and Humanities Division.
+In 2022, Bruno-Jofré received the Distinguished Historian Award from the Triennial on the History of Women Religious, at the University of Notre Dame’s CUSHWA Center.
+In addition to her administrative roles, Bruno-Jofré taught at Queen’s University from 2000-2025.